-Ed Oliver's emerged as an unblockable force for Tom Herman's Houston team.
+Ed Oliver is an unblockable force for the University of Houston.
 Teams fear No. 10.

 Tom Herman and his University of Houston football team are making national waves — — with a big assist from Ed Oliver.

 Greg Ward and the University of Houston are a dominant combination.

 If Tom Herman really does end up taking his talents to Austin (or anywhere else) after one of the more remarkable two-year runs in college football history, the University of Houston needs to secure a pledge that he won’t try to bring Ed Oliver with him.
 After sincerely thanking Herman — and wishing him well — of course.

 For Oliver can be a program changer for Houston no matter what ends up happening with Herman.
 That became unmistakably clear after Oliver completely shredded No. 3 Louisville’s offensive gameplan and scarred the best player in college for life in the highest-rated Thursday night college football game of the season.
 On the day after, presumed Heisman Trophy winner Lamar Jackson must be wondering if he even wants to play in the NFL if it’s full of super humans like Oliver.

 Fortunately for Jackson, UH’s 6-foot-2, 290-pound blend of power and speed qualifies as a freak even by professional football standards.
 You’re not running into two of these guys.